How do I count calories at a restaurant if they don’t provide nutrition info?

 Using different restaurants to help you estimate

 This strategy is far from perfect, but it’s my favorite way to estimate calories when eating out at restaurants.
+It’s what I’ve used to successfully estimate Donut Calories.

 What I like to do is find two (or three) comparable dishes from chains or large restaurants that have their nutritional information available online.